Enabling Social Applications via Decentralized Social Data Management: Resilience to Malicious Attacks

 \subsection{Attacks at the Service Level}

 As explained in Section~\ref{sec:design}, if a peer does not have the social data necessary to fulfill a request locally, it sends secondary requests to the appropriate peers.
 The number of such secondary peers contacted depends on the request type and number of hops requested (which can translate to multiple P2P network hops) and how the social graph is decentralized on peers.
 Further, in a system that protects user privacy such as Prometheus, a requestor cannot distinguish how and from which peer any given item entered the result set.
 Consequently, for $Alice$ to mount a successful attack at the service level, she would have to control intermediary peers, which have the opportunity to drop incoming requests, modify intermediate results, or change the parameters of secondary requests sent to new peers.
 Moreover, if malicious peers collude (e.g., they are all owned or have been compromised by $Alice$), they can increase the magnitude of the attack at the service level.
+Eavesdropping is disallowed due to encrypted P2P communication.
+Traffic analysis could reveal some characteristics of the network such as central peers that handle multiple requests.
+However, due to the chain-type of inference execution and the encrypted messages, an attacker would not be able to infer if they are requests, replies, etc., what type of requests (e..g, neighborhood), or what were the results returned.

 We experimentally investigate how the socially-aware design of Prometheus increases its resilience to these attacks by measuring the opportunity of peers to influence (and thus manipulate) results when serving a \emph{neighborhood} inference request.
 We define a peer's \emph{influence} on requests as the fraction of requests that the peer serviced over the total number of requests issued in the system.
 A peer's influence on a request increases with the number of hops the graph is traversed, since, probabilistically, there are more chances for the peer to participate in the request's execution.
 We do not consider the first hop (i.e., the source peer) of a request as malicious, since if it is, no results can be considered legitimate.
-Moreover, we assume trusted peers do not act maliciously to their trusted users.
-If they do, they can be blacklisted when discovered.
-We consider the worst case scenario in which we do not restrict the social edge label or weight, all edges are reciprocal, and users define ACPs allowing access to all their data, thus enabling requests to traverse the whole graph.
+In these experiments we consider the worst case scenario where all requests traverse the whole graph: no restriction of the social edge label or weight, all edges are reciprocal, and users define ACPs allowing access to all their data.